cap-js/cds-intellij/DEVELOPMENT.md

 Depending on the type of IntelliJ-based IDE you have installed locally, run one of the following commands:

 - `./gradlew runWebStorm` for WebStorm
-- `./gradlew runIC` for IntelliJ IDEA
+- `./gradlew runIC` for IntelliJ IDEA Community Edition

 This will start the
 corresponding [sandbox IDEA instance](https://plugins.jetbrains.com/docs/intellij/ide-development-instance.html) with